Generic Name: phenylephrine and ketorolac

 Elevated Blood Pressure

-Systemic exposure of phenylephrine can cause elevations in blood pressure.
+Systemic exposure to phenylephrine can cause elevations in blood pressure.

 Cross-Sensitivity or Hypersensitivity